agarwal-big-data/data-analytics-project-using-Python-Snowflake-and-SQL/README.md

 ## 📌 Conclusion
 This project demonstrates a **modern data analytics workflow**, starting from raw data ingestion to actionable insights using cloud-native tools.
-It reflects practical **data engineering and analytics skills** applicable to real-world business scenarios.